kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### This Week

-**Trish's practical planning**: *"Set yourself up for success by creating a simple plan for your first week of contributing."*
+**Trish's practical planning**: *"Set yourself up for success by creating a simple plan for your first week of contributing!
+Let's make sure you feel completely supported every step of the way!"*

 1. **Choose one area** that interests you most
 2. **Find 2-3 small tasks** you can tackle